 Data Transparency 2017 is Washington’s largest open data event, hosted by our sister organization, the Data Foundation.
-The conference brings together government leaders, transparency advocates, and the technology industry to explore how technology can transform government, compliance, and the private sector.
-Join us!

 On June 29th, government and industry leaders convened at the Mayflower Hotel for the all-day Summit to take stock of the transformation of government spending information from documents to data.